calculix/CalculiX-Examples/NonLinear/Sandwichtest/README.md

 [Biegung.inp](Biegung.inp) | CCX input
 [test.py](test.py)         | Python script to run the full simulation

-The model represents a four point bending test on a elasto-plastic sandwich plate.
+The model represents a four point bending test of an elasto-plastic sandwich plate.
 The face material is mild steel, the core material is aluminum foam.

 <img src="4pb.png" width="400" title="Dimensions">